 A. The Right to Request Limits on Uses and Disclosures of Your Health Information.
 You have the right to ask us to limit how we use and disclose your health information.
 We will certainly consider your request, but you should know that we are not required to agree to it.
 If we do agree to your request, we will put the limits in writing and will abide by them, except in the case of an emergency.
-Please note that you are not permitted to limit the uses and disclosures that we are required or allowed by law to make.
-A Wesley Family Services consumer or their representative has the right to request that the PHI not be disclosed to a health plan (i.e. insurance company) for payment or treatment when the service that is to be excluded from the disclosure was paid for out-of-pocket in full by the patient or person on the consumers behalf.
+A Wesley Family Services patient or their representative has the right to request, and we are required to grant, that the PHI not be disclosed to a health plan (i.e. insurance company) for payment or treatment when the service that is to be excluded from the disclosure was paid for out-of-pocket in full by the patient or person on the consumers behalf.

 B. The Right to Choose How We Send Health Information to You or How We Contact You.
 You have the right to ask that we contact you at an alternate address or telephone number (for example, sending information to your work address instead of your home address) or by alternate means – for example, by (e-mail/mail) instead of telephone.
 We must agree to your request so long as we can easily do so.
 Your request must be made in writing.